Lcrypto/Simulated-annealing-lifting-QC-LDPC/README.md

-Summary: SA lifting method still best published QC-LDPC protograph lifting method from flat (pure girth and girth+EMD maximization) model of Trapping sets breaking.
+Summary: SA lifting method still one of the best published QC-LDPC protograph lifting method from "flat" model(pure girth and girth+EMD maximization) of Trapping sets breaking.